lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

  Once device is onboarded, `DeviceUUID` field will be non-empty and contain the assigned device UUID (also printed to `/persist/status/uuid`).

-Finally, the [wwan microservice](../pkg/wwan), managing the [cellular connectivity](./WIRELESS.md), is a shell script outside of the pillar container, not using pubsub for IPC.
-Instead, it exchanges wwan config, status and metrics with NIM simply by reading/writing files located under `/run/wwan`
+For WWAN connectivity info, refer to these pubsub topics:

-directory:
+- `/run/nim/WwanConfig/global.json` is published by NIM and contains configuration for cellular modems.

-- `config.json` is published by NIM and may contain configuration for a cellular modem.
+- `/run/wwan/WwanStatus/global.json` is published by wwan microservice to inform zedagent, NIM and some other microservices about the current cellular connectivity status.

-- `status.json` and `metrics.json` are published by wwan microservice to inform NIM about the current cellular connectivity status and to publish packet/byte counters, respectively.
+- `/run/wwan/WwanMetrics/global.json` is published by wwan microservice and contains packet/byte counters reported by cellular modems (i.e. not from the Linux network stack)

-- `resolv.conf/<interface-name>.dhcp` contains the list of nameservers that should be used with a given wwan interface (published by wwan to NIM and further via `DeviceNetworkStatus` to other microservices, like downloader)
+Separately to pubsub topics, file `/run/wwan/resolv.conf/<interface-name>.dhcp` is updated by the wwan microservice and contain the list of nameservers that should be used with the given wwan interface.
+This is similar to how dhcpcd reports DNS servers for ethernet interfaces (for both DHCP and static IP config).
+In NIM, where this info is processed and further published via `DeviceNetworkStatus` pubsub topic, we can therefore process nameservers for ethernet and wwan interfaces in a very similar way and reuse some code.

 ### Netdump and Nettrace